A WATERSHED APPROACH TO EDUCATION

 Stroud Water Research Center presents a new school program called Trout Grow on Trees™ to connect the benefits of streamside trees to fish and other stream life.

-The Trout Grow on Trees™ program was created by Stroud Water Research Center’s Executive Director, Dr. Bernard Sweeney in 2013.
+The Trout Grow on Trees™ program was created by Stroud Water Research Center’s Director, Dr. Bernard Sweeney in 2013.
 First launched at a trout release day at Pocopson Elementary in Chester County, Pennsylvania, the program has received much interest and enthusiasm from teachers and students.

 Complimenting Trout in the Classroom and tree planting activities, or simply on its own, this hands-on program will engage students in understanding why “fish eat the insects, on the leaves, that come from trees!”